-The goal of this project is to utilize the time series produced in Term 1 to analyze the effects of changing conditions on the wildlife and fisheries in the Ocmulgee River corridor with a focus on endangered native species.
+The goal of this project is to utilize the time series produced during the first term of this project to analyze the effects of changing conditions on the wildlife and fisheries in the Ocmulgee River corridor with a focus on endangered native species.
 This will provide the partners with information regarding threats to habitat and allow for ecological forecasting.
 Additionally, the team will explore the use of close-range unmanned aerial systems (UAS) coupled with NASA Earth observations for wildlife management.

 Abstract